dotnet/AspNetCore.Docs/aspnetcore/publishing/azure-continuous-deployment.md

 ---
-title: Publishing to an Azure Web App with Continuous Deployment | Microsoft Docs
+title: Publish to Azure with continuous deployment | Microsoft Docs
 author: rick-anderson
-description:
+description: Learn how to create an ASP.NET Core web app using Visual Studio and deploy it to Azure App Service using continuous deployment.
 keywords: ASP.NET Core,
 ms.author: riande
 manager: wpickett